 That said, plenty of teams create solid OKRs only to stick to them long after it’s clear they’re not working.
 It may sound odd at first, but creating OKRs and staying laser-focused on them until they’re either achieved or new information indicates new OKRs are needed is the way to go.

 We all have the tendency to emphasize our successes and try to forget about our failures.
-But great marketing strategies are built on past failures just as much as on past successes.
-Whether a particular marketing plan, or strategy ends up succeeding or failing, it’s vital that we communicate that result and strive to learn from it.
+But a great Agile marketing strategy is built on past failures just as much as on past successes.
+Whether a particular marketing plan or strategy ends up succeeding or failing, it’s vital that we communicate that result and strive to learn from it.

 This kind of open communication is also important for building trust and transparency on your teams.
 It tells your team members that failing is okay as long as you learn from it.
 The result is teams with greater psychological safety that are more likely to experiment and develop better ways of working.